vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 92 De Marco 1987, 212.

-93 Similar structures are depicted in the petroglyphs found in Oshibat on the upper Indus River in northern PakistaṇBemmann & K¨onig (1994) classify these pictures, given in Tafel 24–27, as ‘st¯upas’, but they may rather be funerary monuments of a more general nature, as the crowning with a trident (18:227), the crescent and sun (18:127, 18:199, 18:156), or a pennant (18:269, 20:2) seems to indicate.
-Also the pictures in Tafel 32, classified as ‘Scene’, are monuments rather than Buddhist st¯upas.
+93 Similar structures are depicted in the petroglyphs found in Oshibat on the upper Indus River in northern PakistaṇBemmann & K¨onig (1994) classify these pictures, given in Tafel 24–27, as ‘stūpas’, but they may rather be funerary monuments of a more general nature, as the crowning with a trident (18:227), the crescent and sun (18:127, 18:199, 18:156), or a pennant (18:269, 20:2) seems to indicate.
+Also the pictures in Tafel 32, classified as ‘Scene’, are monuments rather than Buddhist stūpas.

 94 This regards a relief that is kept in the Victoria and Albert Museum (IS.1-1945) and has been described by Ackermann 1975, 107–109.
 The scene is found in the lowest of three registers that make up this relief; it depicts the episode of a boy bound in the cemetery (i.e., śmaśāna) who takes refuge with the Buddha.
 For the identification of this scene see Santoro 1980, 106 f., who bases herself on the Chinese Tripit.aka (Tsa p’i-y¨u ching II, 20 = Taish¯o Issaiky¯o IV, nr.
 205, pp. 507, c, 7-508, a, 1), translated by P. Daffin`a.
 Ackermann 1975, 107 had described this funerary monument as a ‘miniature vihāra’.